gitlabhq/omnibus-gitlab/doc/update/README.md

   sudo gitlab-ctl stop geo-logcursor
   ```

-For zero-downtime, Puma/Unicorn, Sidekiq, and `geo-logcursor` must be running on other nodes during the update.
+For zero-downtime, Puma, Sidekiq, and `geo-logcursor` must be running on other nodes during the update.

 #### Step 2: Update the Geo primary multi-node deployment